How to Use the Program

 The provider sends the prescription.
 Either the provider or patient sends the patient's Member ID number and Rx BIN to the specialty pharmacy.

 The specialty pharmacy uses the Rx BIN to process the Evrysdi Co-pay Program as secondary insurance and ships Evrysdi to the patient.

 The Evrysdi Co-pay Program reimburses the specialty pharmacy for the patient's out-of-pocket costs for Evrysdi.

-*Eligible commercially insured patients who are prescribed Evrysdi for an FDA-approved use can receive up to $25,000 in assistance per 12-month period.
+*Eligible commercially insured patients who are prescribed Evrysdi for an FDA-approved use can receive up to $25,000 in assistance per calendar year for drug costs.

-Evrysdi is indicated for the treatment of spinal muscular atrophy (SMA) in patients 2 months of age and older.
+Evrysdi is indicated for the treatment of spinal muscular atrophy (SMA) in pediatric and adult patients.

 Important Safety Information

 Interactions with Substrates of MATE Transporters

 - Based on in vitro data, Evrysdi may increase plasma concentrations of drugs eliminated via MATE1 or MATE2-K, such as metformin

 - Avoid coadministration of Evrysdi with MATE (multidrug and toxin extrusion) substrates.
 If coadministration cannot be avoided, monitor for drug-related toxicities and consider dosage reduction of the coadministered drug if needed